-Bob Casper enters his second season on the Cowgirl Soccer coaching staff after being hired in June of 2013.
+Bob Casper enters his third season on the Cowgirl Soccer coaching staff after being hired in June of 2013.
 He came to UW from Ottawa University (Ottawa, Kan.), where he served for six years as the men's soccer head coach.

 His primary duties at Wyoming will be over the goalkeepers and will also handle various administrative responsibilities for the program.

 In his six seasons at OU, Casper coached 30 All-KCAC selections, 12 KCAC Scholar Athletes, one KCAC Goalkeeper of the Year, one KCAC Freshman of the Year, one Region IV selection and three Daktronics NAIA Scholar Athletes.